-Apple Unveils New Mac Mini Powered By M1 Apple Silicon
+Apple Unveils New Mac Mini Powered By M1 Chip, Pricing Now Starts at $699

 The new Mac mini also features an advanced thermal design to sustain performance, allowing it to stay cool and quiet.
 It supports up to two displays and Wi-Fi 6 for faster wireless performance.
 There's also the Secure Enclave in M1 for what Apple describes as best-in-class security.

-Apple says the 5-nanometer M1 chip supports Thunderbolt and USB 4 support, and boasts the world's fastest integrated graphics with a 16-core Neural Engine that can process 11 trillion operations per second.
+Apple says the 5-nanometer M1 chip supports Thunderbolt 3 and USB4 support, and boasts the world's fastest integrated graphics with a 16-core Neural Engine that can process 11 trillion operations per second.

-The Mac mini with M1 is available to order today on Apple.com, and then it will begin to arrive to customers next week.
-The Mac min is available at $699 for 256GB storage and at $899 for 512GB storage.
+The Mac mini with M1 is available to order today on Apple.com, and then it will begin to arrive to customers November 17.
+The Mac mini is available at $699 for 256GB storage — down from a starting price of $799 previously — and at $899 for 512GB storage.

 Even Microsoft and Samsung get this concept.
 Make it new looking so it's exciting to the masses.